Rowdy Tellez Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.
+- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 20th in the league.

-- The Padres have a 4.13 team ERA that ranks 11th among all MLB pitching staffs.
+- The Padres have a 4.59 team ERA that ranks 17th across all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (14 total, one per game).
+- Padres pitchers combine to rank 17th in baseball in home runs given up (17 total, 1.1 per game).

-- The Padres will look to Wacha (2-0) in his third start of the season.
+- Lugo (2-0) makes the start for the Padres, his third of the season.

-- His last time out was on Saturday against the Atlanta Braves, when the righty went six scoreless innings while giving up two hits.
+- In his most recent appearance on Sunday, the righty threw six innings against the Atlanta Braves, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.